moneerrifai/emma-rifai/content/pages/research.md

       ##### Conference Presentations

+      *   2021: "Whose Techno-Utopia?
+Biohacking, Silicon Valley, and Protestant Privilege," Annual Meeting of the American Academy of Religion, San Antonio, Texas

       *   2020: “DNA Dieting: Genetic Testing, Nutrigenetics, and American Secularism,” Annual Meeting of the American Academy of Religion, Virtual